Overview

 Identifying those at risk is not straightforward.
 Routine X ray screening is not recommended as X rays have poor predictive value and can be difficult to interpret.

-Anaesthetists and ambulance personnel should to take into account that unconscious children with Down syndrome may be at increased risk of cervical spine injury, especially if they have warning signs of potential craniovertebral instability.
+Anaesthetists and ambulance personnel should take into account that unconscious children with Down syndrome may be at increased risk of cervical spine injury, especially if they have warning signs of potential craniovertebral instability.
 Pre-operative X rays in asymptomatic children are not indicated.

-Last updated: April 2015
+Last updated: April 2024 Dr Richard Harrison

 DSMIG Guidance